 - Taste – The taste of cream ale typically displays a moderate amount of sweetness that balances well with the hops.
 Though it may show somewhat fruity flavor, it nonetheless finishes dry and with a refreshing quality very reminiscent of the best lagers.
 Cream ales are often a great thirst quenching ale.

-You can also watch Brew Dudes give this classic beer style guide so you’ll know what to expect before brewing your own.
+You can also watch Brew Dudes review this classic beer style so you’ll know what to expect before brewing your own.
+We also have our very own beer style guide here.

 How to Make Cream Ale Beer